 Put up a Purple Martin house in your backyard, and you just might be treated to a close-up look at these engaging birds all through the breeding season.
 Attach a guard to keep predators from raiding eggs and young.
-Find out more about nest boxes on our Attract Birds pages.
-You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.
+Find out more about nest boxes on All About Birdhouses, where you'll find plans for building a Purple Martin nest box.

 You can put out crushed eggshells to give the martins a source of grit for digesting insect exoskeletons.